Aboriginal and European history

 Centuries of history at your doorstep

-The area that is now Parramatta Park originally played a vital role in the lives of the Darug people, the traditional owners.
+The area that is now Parramatta Park originally played a vital role in the lives of the Darug people, the traditional custodians of the land.
 Parramatta (known as Burramatta) is in fact one of the earliest sites of ancient Aboriginal occupation in Sydney, dating back 39,000 years.

 European settlement of Parramatta began in 1788 when Governor Philip led an expedition through Darug country in search of farming land and established a colony by the river.
 Many colonial buildings and sites remain today.

-The Darug people are the traditional owners of present-day Parramatta.
+The Darug people are the traditional custodians of present-day Parramatta.
 They knew it as Burramatta (‘burra’ meaning eel and ‘matta’ meaning creek).

 The core of Burramatta country was the tidal estuary between the Crescent in Parramatta Park to the Duck River, which flows into the Parramatta River not far from Homebush Bay.